kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 added to the container runtimes (CRI-O and containerd).
 A system administrator is able to configure blockio controller parameters on per-class basis and the classes are then made available for CRI clients.
-Following this model also provies a possible framework for the future improvements, for instance enabling class-based network or memory type prioritization of applications.
+Following this model also provides a possible framework for the future improvements, for instance enabling class-based network or memory type prioritization of applications.

 Currently, there is no mechanism in Kubernetes to use these types of resources.
 CRI-O and containerd runtimes have support for RDT and blockio classes and they